-Glorfindel, like Tom Bombadil, Quickbeam, and Prince Imrahil, is one of those characters that didn’t make it into the Peter Jackson films.
+Glorfindel, like Tom Bombadil, Quickbeam, and Prince Imrahil, is one of those characters who didn’t make it into Peter Jackson’s films.
 I understand why Jackson made this decision.
 There are already plenty of characters to follow.
-Adding yet another character–one who only appears in two or three scenes–just causes confusion for the viewers.
-I get it.
+Adding yet another character–one who only appears in two or three scenes–simply causes confusion for the viewers.
 It’s just sad because Glorfindel has a lot to offer, perhaps even more than the casual reader of The Lord of the Rings will notice.

 The Ring-bearer’s Savior

-For those who either haven’t read the books or don’t remember Glorfindel, he’s the Elf who puts Frodo on a horse thus enabling the hobbit to escape the Ringwraiths who are chasing him.
+For those who either haven’t read the books or don’t remember Glorfindel, he’s the Elf who puts Frodo on a horse thus enabling the hobbit to escape the Ringwraiths.
 In the movies, Arwen fills a similar role (her horse even has the same name as Glorfindel’s horse).
-The aid both Arwen and Glorfindel, respectively, provide to Frodo and his friends is necessary for moving the plot forward.
+The aid Arwen and Glorfindel, respectively, provide to Frodo and his friends is necessary to move the plot forward.
 Glorfindel, however, provides more to the story–his presence and character adds depth and realism that Arwen doesn’t add to the movies.

 In The Fellowship of the Ring (the book), Glorfindel is sent from Rivendell to find Frodo, protect him, and bring him safely to the Last Homely House.
 Keep in mind how powerful and terrifying the Ringwraiths are.
 Glorfindel himself said, “There are few even in Rivendell that can ride openly against the Nine; but such as there were, Elrond sent out north, west, and south,” (FotR, 205).
 “Ride openly” is certainly an appropriate phrase.
 Not only was Glorfindel riding on the road, making no attempt to hide himself, but he even had bells on his horse (FotR, 204).
 He had no qualms about announcing his presence to the Ringwraiths.
 When Frodo crosses the Ford of Bruinen and Elrond and Gandalf command the the flood to come, Glorfindel (and Aragorn, of course) actually force the Ringwraiths into the flood.
 Gandalf comments, “Caught between fire and water, and seeing an Elf-lord revealed in his wrath, they [the Ringwraiths] were dismayed…” (FotR, 218).
 Not only does Glorfindel not fear the Nazgûl–they fear him.